brikrey67/interface-design/readme.md

 ![yahoo homepage](./Yahoo.png)

-Minimizing costs is as important as maximizing benefit.
+Minimizing cost is as important as maximizing benefit.
 Users will never appreciate the value of your application if the investment of time and energy is too great.

 ### Consistency

-The concept of consistency is not new to this course and it has been encouraged throughout in reference to writing code.
+The concept of consistency is not new to this course and has been encouraged throughout in reference to writing code.

 <details>
   <summary><strong>What are the benefits of writing consistent code?</strong></summary>